PawDevUK/Portfolio-react/README.md

-Website to present my projects and skills to whom it may concern.<br> It's react based created with create-react-app and styled with styled-components. <br>
+Website to present my projects and skills to whom it may concern.<br> It's react app, created with create-react-app and styled with styled-components. <br>
 Source code is hosted on Gcloud. <br>
 Live:
 http://portfolio-client-293919.appspot.com/content